 — Dave Noriega (@davenoriega) April 11, 2018

-Despite the concussion, Dave’s brain continued to “workish” and has been with the KSL Newsradio team as a co-host of Cougar Sports Saturday with Alex Kirry for six years; traveling the country covering BYU football and basketball, he now has the honor to step-in for the legendary Doug Wright as Doug moves into semi-retirement.
-Dave and Dujanovic airs Monday – Thursdays from 9-11 AM.
+Despite the concussion, Dave’s brain continued to “workish” and worked with the KSL NewsRadio team as a co-host of Cougar Sports Saturday with Alex Kirry for six years; traveling the country covering BYU football and basketball, he now has the honor to step-in for the legendary Doug Wright as Doug moves into semi-retirement.
+Dave and Dujanovic airs Monday – Thursdays from 9-11 a.m.

 Dave met the love of his life, Sharlena, while dating her roommate—it’s all good, because she dated Dave’s roommate.
 They have four wonderful children and spend their free time doing sporty, churchy, and educationy stuff.